TTA Offices will be closed from the 22nd Dec and reopen on the 6th Jan 2022

 Dave has also served as a governor for Wakefield College and is a Board Director of the TTA, looking at how to further professionalise tutoring.
 He has been tutoring full time since 2017 as an A-level and GCSE global economics and business tutor.

-Dave is part of the Power Hour session and will be presenting on How to gain a tutoring competitive advantage.
+Dave is part of the Power Hour session and will be presenting on Assessing to gain a competitive advantage in tutoring.

 Having spent ten years in large corporates and ten years in small to medium agencies, working with brands such as Philips, Virgin Atlantic and Mizuno and partnering with retailers including John Lewis, Amazon, Boots and Argos, Carina has gained a unique and insightful perspective into marketing!